Speech by President Lorie K. Logan

 Outlook for North American Trade and Immigration

 Tariffs, immigration and nearshoring are the current defining topics for the U.S.–Mexico relationship.
-The Federal Reserve Bank of Dallas and the Peterson Institute for International Economics will host a conference April 10, 2025, on the economic outlook for North America through the lens of these issues.
+The Federal Reserve Bank of Dallas and the Peterson Institute for International Economics hosted this conference on the economic outlook for North America through the lens of these issues.

 April 10, 2025